On Identifying Significant Edges in Graphical Models of Molecular Networks: Introduction and background

 where $\bbbone_{{\{e_i \in E_b\}}}$ is the indicator function of the event $\{e_i \in E_b\}$ (i.e., it is equal to $1$ if $e_i \in E_b$ and $0$ otherwise). \end{enumerate} The empirical probabilities $\hat\Prob(e_i)$ are known as \emph{edge intensities} or \emph{arc strengths}, and can be interpreted as the degree of \emph{confidence} that $e_i$ is present in the network structure $\mathcal{G}_0$ describing the true dependence structure of $\mathbf{X}$\footnote{The probabilities $\hat\Prob(e_i)$ are in fact an estimator of the expected value of the $\{0,1\}$ random vector describing the presence of each possible edge in $\mathcal{G}_0$.
 As such, they do not sum to one and are dependent on one another in a nontrivial way.}.
 However, they are difficult to evaluate, because the probability distribution of the networks $\mathcal{G}_b$ in the space of the network structures is unknown.
 As a result, the value of the confidence threshold (i.e. the minimum degree of confidence for an edge to be significant and therefore accepted as an edge of $\mathcal{G}_0$) is an unknown function of both the data and the structure learning algorithm.
 This is a serious limitation in the identification of significant edges and has led to the use of ad-hoc, pre-defined thresholds in spite of the impact on model assessment evidenced by several studies \cite{friedman,husmeier}.
 An exception is Nagarajan et al. \cite{myogenic}, whose approach will be discussed below.

 Apart from this limitation, Friedman's approach is very general and can be used in a wide range of settings.
-First of all, it can be applied to any kind of graphical model with only minor adjustments (for example, accounting for the direction of the edges in Bayesian networks, see Sec. \ref{sec:geneprof}).
+First of all, it can be applied to any kind of graphical model with only minor adjustments (for example, accounting for the direction of the edges in BNs, see Sec. \ref{sec:geneprof}).
 No distributional assumption on the data is required in addition to the ones needed by the structure learning algorithm.
 No assumption is made on the latter, either, so any score-based, constraint-based or hybrid algorithm can be used.
 Furthermore, parallel computing can easily be used to offset the additional computational complexity introduced by model averaging, because bootstrap is embarrassingly parallel.

-In this paper, we propose a statistically-motivated estimator for the confidence threshold minimising the $L_{\mathrm{1}}$ norm between the cumulative distribution function of the observed confidence levels and the cumulative distribution function of the confidence levels of the unknown network $\mathcal{G}_0$.
+In this paper, we propose a statistically-motivated estimator for the confidence threshold minimising the $L_{\mathrm{1}}$ norm between the cumulative distribution function (CDF) of the observed confidence levels and the CDF of the confidence levels of the unknown network $\mathcal{G}_0$.
 Subsequently, we demonstrate the effectiveness of the proposed approach by re-investigating two experimental data sets from Nagarajan et al. \cite{myogenic} and Sachs et al. \cite{sachs}.

-\section{Selecting Significant Edges}
+\section{Selecting significant edges}

 Consider the empirical probabilities $\hat\Prob(e_i)$ defined in Eq. \ref{eq:bootconf}, and denote them with $\mathbf{\hat{p}} = \{\hat{p}_i, i = 1, \ldots, k\}$.
 For a graph with $N$ nodes, $k = N(N - 1)/2$.
 Furthermore, consider the order statistic